All About Rafting the Snake River

 The headwaters of the river are in Yellowstone National Park, and the first 50 miles of the river flows through Jackson Hole, a valley between the Teton Range and Gros Ventre Range in Wyoming.
 From here, the river passes through the Snake River Canyon and the Snake Range.
 There are some major waterfalls in this area, including Shoshone Falls, the historical limit of migrating Salmon on the Snake River.
 This waterfall is higher than Niagara Falls and truly a sight to see!

 After this, the Snake gains steam as it collects water from several major tributaries and begins to form the border of Idaho and Oregon.
-North of Boise, ID, the Snake enters Hells Canyon, which is formed between the peaks on both sides (more on the incredible canyon below).
+North of Boise, ID, then frops into Hells Canyon Snake River, which is formed between the peaks on both sides (more on the incredible canyon below).
 Halfway through the canyon, the river reaches an incredibly remote stretch of river that’s inaccessible by vehicle.

 A little after halfway through Hells Canyon, the river begins to form the Washington and Idaho border.
 After leaving the canyon, the river flows through the Palouse Hills of Eastern Washington, before losing much of its liveliness in a series of dams in the lower river.
 It then enters the Columbia River, from there flowing together 325 miles to Astoria, OR and the Pacific Ocean.